FC Helios Kharkiv: Stadiums

 From its foundation the club has been playing at the KhTZ Stadium and in 2006-2008 at the Dynamo Stadium.

 In 2008 the club was temporarily relocated to the Hazovyk Stadium in Krasnokutsk when the Dynamo Stadium was contracted by FC Kharkiv and put for renovation.
-For the Ukrainian First League 2009-10 season Helios relocated back to Kharkiv and рlayed at the Arsenal-Bavaria Stadium.
+For the Ukrainian First League 2009-10 season Helios relocated back to Kharkiv and played at the Arsenal-Bavaria Stadium.
 The former owner of the facility, Arsenal Kharkiv moved to the Arsenal-Spartak Stadium.
 In July 2009 the Arsenal-Bavaria was renamed as Helios-Arena.

 From 2012 to 2017 the home ground of Helios was Sonyachny Stadium.

 In 2017 Helios moved back to the Helios-Arena and Sonyachny Stadium became a reserve home ground of the club.
 Located in a neighborhood Nova Bavaria, the Helios Arena is one of the oldest city's stadiums originally known as the Rope Factory Stadium.